pyronear/pyro-eval/README.md

 When instanciating from a local folder, the following rules must be follow to ensure a proper functioning of the class:

-- Root folder must contain one subfolder named `images` and one named `labels`
+- The root folder must contain one subfolder named `images` and one named `labels`
-- `images` folder must contain the images files, named with the following convention : `*_Y-m-dTH-M-S.jpg`, for example `seq_44_sdis-07_brison-200_2024-02-16T16-38-22.jpg``
+- The `images` folder must contain the images files, named with the following convention : `*_Y-m-dTH-M-S.jpg`, for example:
+`seq_44_sdis-07_brison-200_2024-02-16T16-38-22.jpg`
-- `labels` folder must contain a label .txt file for each image with the coordinates of the groundtruth bounding box
+- `labels` folder must contain a label `.txt` file in the YOLOv8 TXT format for each image with the coordinates of the groundtruth bounding box

 ```txt
 dataset